vnikolayenko/3-tier-app/README.md

 * *  Change those line to md5 and try to sent with username encrypted password but failed.
 * * Try to create postgres user via Ansible(for peer logging), but also failed.
 So I thought to first install Postgre and Python.
 Maybe later I solve this problem.
 So, now, when command executed, I can be ensured that Postgre installed and db created? but without user.
+# 5. Create Config to Python
+* At first, I try to repeat steps to get SSH coonnection, but can't copy id.
+Why?
+For password was permission denied, so I tried to edit "sshd_config" and restart ssh servise - it's not worked.
+* I losed ability to install packages via ansible, so all neede packages I installed manually.
+* Write playbook "python_wsgi.yml", but can't test it properly.